 Guests who use wheelchairs must provide their own collapsible wheelchair and may find certain areas of the ship inaccessible.
 If you would like to bring a motorised wheelchair or scooter on board you must complete the Guest Special Needs Form we provide with your Confirmation Invoice and then send it to our Special Services department by email at email@example.com at the time of booking to provide the dimensions and battery type as limitations may apply and we may not be able to accommodate this request.
 Certain conditions (for example, use of tenders or some shore excursions) may prevent guests with wheelchairs from going ashore at certain ports of call.

-Please note: Celebrity Xpedition® does not have any staterooms that will accommodate wheelchairs or facilities needed by guests who are dependent on oxygen or requiring oxygen therapy.
+Please note: Celebrity Xpedition® Class ships do not have any staterooms that will accommodate wheelchairs or facilities needed by guests who are dependent on oxygen or requiring oxygen therapy.

 Guests affected by reduced mobility, disability or a medical condition should advise us of how this may affect them and where appropriate, such guests should consider travelling with someone who can provide necessary assistance.
 Please advise us at the time of making a booking of any relevant information we should be aware of and in any event we request that, if you will need special assistance, you complete the Guest Special Needs Form that will be sent to you with your Confirmation Invoice and return this to us without delay so we can assess your requirements.